borisschapira/jekyll-microtypo/README.md

 - Use of opening and closing single quotation marks
 - Removing unnecessary spaces between amount and currency
 - Replacement of "..." with "..."
+- Use of special characters like ©, ®, ™ or ℗ by typing the letter with parenthesis

 ### Installation